abramadams/dao/README.md

 instantiate as: dao = new dao( dbType = 'otherrdbs' );

 # More examples
-Check out the daotest.cfm for a basic run-down of good old CRUD operations using dao.
+Check out the daotest.cfm and entitytest.cfm files for a basic examples of the various features.